remarkablemark/remarkablemark.github.io/_posts/2021/2021-10-03-why-people-do-not-participate-in-meetings.md

 ## Lack trust

 A lack of trust means participants don't feel safe talking about the topic.
-The moderator should create a secure environment so people feel protected from embarassment and risks.
+The moderator should create a secure environment so people feel protected from embarrassment and risks.
 Here, it's about "how" the meeting is conducted that ensures [psychological safety](https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/).

 ## Conclusion